personalizedrefrigerator/js-draw/docs/doc-pages/pages/guides/components/custom-components.md

 - A {@link @js-draw/math!Mat33 | Mat33} that stores the position/rotation of the component.
   - See the {@link @js-draw/math!Mat33 | Mat33} documentation for more information.
 - Logic to update `contentBBox` when the component is changed.
+  - `contentBBox` is the bounding box of the component.
+In other words, the component should be entirely within `contentBBox`.
-As a performance optimization, `js-draw` avoids drawing components that are completely offscreen. `js-draw` determines whether a component is onscreen using `contentBBox`.
+  - As a performance optimization, `js-draw` avoids drawing components that are completely offscreen. `js-draw` determines whether a component is onscreen using `contentBBox`.
+In incorrect bounding box can result in the component not being drawn.

 ```ts,runnable
 import { Editor } from 'js-draw';